How to Make a Compensation Claim for Accidents in Public Places

-If you haven’t been injured in a public place before, you will question what to do next.
+Injured in a public place?
 Knowing your rights and the legal process for claiming public liability compensation is crucial at a time like this.
 Our legal guide explains:

 - The definition of a public place